DevelopersLocal Testing Guide

 # Clear node_modules and reinstall

-cd examples/next-geobase
+cd examples/live-examples-nextjs

 rm -rf node_modules pnpm-lock.yaml